-The Garrett CS 5000 should be located on a level, stable floor with no large metal items within three (3) feet.
+The Garrett MT 5500 should be located on a level, stable floor with no large metal items within three (3) feet.
 Any nearby large metallic object can interfere with operation of the detector.
 Moving metallic objects, such as an escalator or revolving door, close to the detector can cause false alarms.
 Such alarms can also be caused by electrical interference from radio telephones, television monitors, powerful electronic motors and transformers, power cables and control circuits.
+A stabilizer base (PN 1603900 - not included) is required to stabilize the detector and help prevent the unit from being pushed over.
+Be sure to follow installation directions carefully.
+(See Section 11.7).

 Garrett's special built-in circuitry is designed to suppress much of this electronic noise, especially X-ray monitor horizontal synchronization signals and closed circuit television.
-Multiple frequencies permit several CS 5000 units to operate simultaneously, in close proximity.
+Multiple frequencies permit several MT 5500 units to operate simultaneously, in close proximity.